ExpressGateway/express-gateway.io/_posts/2017-08-17-express-gateway-roadmap-overview.md

 ---
 layout: post
-title: "Express Gateway Roadmap Overview"
+title: Express Gateway Roadmap Overview
-date:   2017-08-17 12:00:00 -0400
+date: 2017-08-17 16:00:00 +0000
-category: announcements
-author: "Al Tsang"
+author: Al Tsang
-#
-# Please remember to update ~/_archives-month, ~/_archives-year
-# and ~/_categories with any necessary archive needs
-#
+categories: announcements
 ---
 Fast, Flexible and Community Driven.
 When we say community driven - it's not a tagline, it's a commitment.
 Given its use case, There are so many features that _could_ be built for Express Gateway, the big question is - _what_ first?
 <!--excerpt-->